d0u9/Linux-Device-Driver/02_getting_start_with_driver_development/00_opening.md

 # Opening

 Almost every programming book starts with a simple hello world example, and we follow this convention.
-Through this chapter, we firstly setup our QEMU based development environment.
-Then download and compile Linux kernel from source, build a simple `initramfs` for initiating a shell in our tiny system.
-After that, some configurations will be made which are essential to a better usage experience, such as mount host volumes into guest for fast file sharing.
-And finally, a simple kernel module will be implemented which will print a string of "Hello World" in Kernel's log system.
+Through this chapter, we first set up our QEMU based development environment.
+Then download and compile the Linux kernel from the source and build a simple `initramfs` filesystem for initiating a shell in our toy system.
+After that, some configuration setups are essential for a better user experience, such as mounting host volumes into the guest VM for fast file sharing.
+And finally, a simple kernel module will be implemented, which prints a "Hello World" string in the Kernel's log system.

-This chapter has no relevant to any hardware devices.
+This chapter has not relevant to any hardware devices.
 The purpose is simple: initiation.
-Throw too much concepts once is not wise for introduction, we hope readers can involve into the process of driver development gradually.
+Throwing too many concepts once is not wise for an introduction; we hope the readers can gradually become involved in driver development.

 # ¶ The end